-It is anticipated that each of the entities involved in the development of this plan and actions can identify the role they may play in implementing one or more of the actions in the table, and that all will continue to work collaboratively to assess progress made implementing the actions.

-Water Action Teams (Figure 9) will be formed to maintain communication and coordination around the six action-oriented imperatives.
+The Partnership anticipates that each of the entities involved in the development of this plan and actions, and other community partners, can identify the role they may play in implementing one or more of the actions in the table, and that all will continue to work collaboratively to further prioritize and assess implementation progress.
+Water Action Teams (Figure 12) will be formed to maintain communication and coordination around the six action-oriented imperatives.
 The Partnership will, at a minimum, meet on a quarterly basis to support coordination of work between partners.
 The Partnership will focus its efforts on increasing regional capacity, coordination, and collaboration, building public awareness and support, increasing funding and access to funding, and improving monitoring and data sharing to more effectively implement each of the six action-oriented imperatives.
-The Partnership will also strive on an annual or bi-annual basis to convene a Regional Water Summit to track and report progress on plan implementation and celebrate success.
+The Partnership will also strive on an annual or biannual basis to convene a Regional Water Summit to track and report progress on plan implementation and celebrate successes.